judka-uriel/uriel-book/uriel_en.md

 In G‑d's program, bugs are impossible, therefore there was no problem to do this, and on the Sabbath there would be no need to fix any discovered bugs.
-But in general, an important rule concerning programmers, admins and all devops: under no circumstances should one perform [deployment to production](https://en.wikipedia.org/wiki/Software_deployment) on a Friday evening, because with a probability close to 100%, errors that cannot be fixed for more than a day will inevitable
+But in general, an important rule concerning programmers, admins and all DevOps: under no circumstances should one perform [deployment to production](https://en.wikipedia.org/wiki/Software_deployment) on a Friday evening, because with a probability close to 100%, errors that cannot be fixed for more than a day will inevitable